webGL-projects/basic-project/basic-scene/exercise/47-load-models-with-r3f/README.md

  Fallback is an attribut and it is what the user will see if the compnent is not ready (in our case, while the model is loading)

+ ## GLTF Loading with drei
+R3F implements multiple loader helpers like useGLTF and useFBX

+useGLTF takes care of everything so no need for the DRACO decoder

+preloding we can use it with the useGLTF even though it is a function it can have intances